 Recipe: Crispy Hasselback Potatoes

-Gone are the days when Brussel sprouts would stink up your kitchen!
-Instead, try letting these little bundles caramelize over a high heat to cut their bitterness and toss them with some crispy fried bacon.
+Gone are the days when Brussels sprouts would stink up your kitchen.
+Instead, try letting these little bundles caramelize over a high heat (maybe with a dash of maple syrup) to cut their bitterness.
+Finish them off by tossing with some crispy fried bacon.